 Cell phones are like PCs in that they store data.
 You might think that because they were smaller, the task of removing your data would be easier.
 That’s not always the case, but it’s not time-consuming, like erasing your PC hard drive.
 Granted, some manufacturers make it less obvious so we don’t accidentally delete the data.

 When you decide to get rid of your phone, look at the type of data it collects.
 Many people make the mistake of just deleting phone numbers and contacts.
 Today’s smartphones and applications allow you to save much more, such as:

 - Phone logs

 - Voice notes and recordings

 - Email attachments

 Each of the above items could contain personal or confidential information.
-While your goal is to protect your data, you’re also protecting other people.
+While your goal is protecting your data, you also protect other people.
 You probably would be annoyed if your contact information were revealed.